 Lamu Old Town

-The Lamu Old Town is the pearl of Kenya that is suspended in the atmosphere of the ancient traditions of the Arab and Swahili.
+is the pearl of Kenya that is suspended in the atmosphere of the ancient traditions of the Arab and Swahili.
 To reach the archipelago of Lamu, necessarily make use of boats as it is not possible to ferry a car on the island and as such retains its extreme old world charm.
 Lamu Island is separated by a narrow strait from the island of Ireland.
 It is mostly visited for the famous ruins of Takwa, the remains of an ancient Swahili village of over 600 years old.

 But do not come to see only the ruins of Takwa, there are other things to explore like the beautiful mangrove forests that provide wood for crafts, while to the east of the main island is the island of Manda Toto, which is wrapped with beautiful coral reefs, a paradise for snorkeling.
 Further north is the mystical island of Pate, the largest of the archipelago with some interesting villages like Faza, Shanga and Siyu which is famous for the ruins of a fortress.
 Even further away is the island of Kiwaru famous for its coral reefs protected by the Kiunga Marine National Reserve, and for its beautiful beaches that are located along the eastern side of the island.
 The Lamu archipelago is indeed a pure expression of the fusion of Arab culture with African culture.